NGC 1485 - Spiral Galaxy in Camelopardalis

-NGC 1485 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1485 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1485 - Spiral Galaxy in Camelopardalis is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1485 - Spiral Galaxy in Camelopardalis in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 1485

 Celestial coordinates for the J2000 equinox of NGC 1485 are provided in the following table: